-Abstract

-For decades, scientists and scholars have been trying to understand the nature of intelligence and not surprisingly intelligence has always been connected with education.
+Abstract: For decades, scientists and scholars have been trying to understand the nature of intelligence, and not surprisingly, intelligence has always been connected with education.
 Many theories, models and concepts in education have been accepted and practiced throughout the world.
-Among them, Howard Gardner's theory of 'multiple intelligences' is considered as a breakthrough as it challenges the traditional view of intelligence.
-It has been embraced by a range of educational theorists abroad and, significantly, applied by teachers.
+Among them, Howard Gardner's theory of Multiple Intelligences is considered a breakthrough, as it challenges the traditional views of intelligence.
+It has been embraced by a range of educational theorists abroad and significantly applied by teachers.

-This study aims at exploring how the theory of multiple intelligences differs from the conventional theories of intelligence, and the extent of effectiveness it brings into the academic design of schools.
+This study aims to explore how exactly the theory of MI differs from the conventional theories of intelligence, extent of effectiveness it brings into the academic design of schools.
 It also seeks to find what opportunities the schools were providing to children to maximize their learning.
-It collaborates the findings with the type of intelligences the school caters to and the level at which intelligences are catered to in the private, public and community-based schools.
+It collaborates the findings with the type of intelligences the school caters to and the level at which intelligences are catered to, in the private, public and community-based schools.

-Keywords: Education, multiple intelligences, public schools, private schools, communitybased schools.
+Keywords: Education, Multiple Intelligences, public schools, private schools, community-based schools

-1. Introduction
+1. INTRODUCTION

-The word 'intelligent' is used interchangeably with 'smart', 'bright' and 'clever'.
-In the West, a person is referred to as smart if he or she is quick or has a good memory while in the non-Western societies the term signifies being moral and wise (Gardner, 1983).
-Moreover, there are two different ways in which intelligence is defined: intelligence being related to interpersonal skills as in traditional societies, and intelligence focusing on being literate and providing the means to shape technology and advance industry in industrial societies (Kornhsaber et al., 1990).
+"Intelligence" is used interchangeably with "smart", "bright" and "clever".
+In the West, a person was spoken of as smart if he or she was quick or had a good memory; while in the non-western societies; the term signified being moral and wise [1].
+Moreover, there are two different ways in which intelligence is defined; intelligence being related to interpersonal skills as in traditional societies and intelligence focusing on being literate and providing the means to shape technology and advance industry in industrial societies [2].